all-of-us/raw-data-repository/opsdataAPI.md

 an exact match.

-The participant summary API supports filtering and sorting on last modified time.
+The  ops-data API supports filtering and sorting on last modified time.
 The default order results are returned is...
 * last modified time
 * participant ID (ascending)